Pilot (Gotham): Plot

 Selina Kyle (Camren Bicondova) is prowling through Gotham City.
 After stealing a carton of milk and a wallet, she flees into an alley and hides in a fire escape.
 She watches Thomas (Grayson McCouch) and Martha Wayne (Brette Taylor) with their son Bruce (David Mazouz) walking through the alley as they are walking home from seeing a movie.
 An unknown assailant approaches them, demanding Martha's pearl necklace and Thomas' wallet.
 After being given these items, the assailant shoots Thomas and Martha, leaving Bruce shocked in front of his parents' bodies while Selina watches.

 Rookie detective James "Jim" Gordon (Ben McKenzie) and his partner, Harvey Bullock (Donal Logue) are sent to investigate the crime scene.
-Gordon talks with Bruce and promises to capture the killer after Bruce explains to Gordon what happened when the Waynes' butler, Alfred Pennyworth (Sean Pertwee) arrives for Bruce.
-When they have no clues, they go to see Fish Mooney (Jada Pinkett Smith), an underling of Mafia Don Carmine Falcone (John Doman) but they receive no information.
+Although he is traumatized, Bruce tells Gordon what happened.
+Then, the Waynes’ butler, Alfred Pennyworth (Sean Pertwee), arrives to take Bruce home.
+Gordon talks with Bruce and promises to capture the killer.
+The detectives have no clues; so, they go to see Fish Mooney (Jada Pinkett Smith), an underling of Mafia Don Carmine Falcone (John Doman), but they receive no information.

-The next day, Bullock calls Gordon as he got a lead in the case.
+The next day, Bullock calls Gordon after getting a lead in the case.
 The suspect, Mario Pepper (Daniel Stewart Sherman) flees from the apartment and nearly kills Gordon with a knife until Bullock fatally shoots him in the chest.
 During an inspection of the Pepper residence, they find the pearl necklace.
 As a result, Gordon and Bullock receive acclaim from the media for apparently solving the case.
 However, a low-level mobster Oswald "Penguin" Cobblepot (Robin Lord Taylor) gives information to Major Crimes Unit investigators Renee Montoya (Victoria Cartagena) and Crispus Allen (Andrew Stewart-Jones) revealing Mooney framed Pepper for the murder.
 Montoya thinks Gordon and the Gotham City Police Department (GCPD) are corrupt and plans on bringing them down.